AlHogarty/CI_PP1_SP/README.md

 </details>

 ### Accessibility
 The WAVE WebAIM web accessibility evaluation tool was used to ensure the website met high accessibility standards.
+There were some contrast errors, because of the color red.

 <details><summary>Home</summary>